 Most likely, yes!
 As Jessica says, it’s important to normalize the idea that perimenopause often causes an increase in anxiety.
 Considering the extra concerns we have in 2020, increases in emotions are totally understandable.
 It’s also important for people to understand that the use of medications for the short term to support a feeling of an emotional “steady state” is normal, healthy, and safe.

-To help with this, Jessica suggestions we focus on fueling throughout the day to prevent blood sugar spikes and valleys that can impact mood (if you have kids, you know how being hungry can effect emotions).
+To help with this, Jessica suggestions we focus on fueling throughout the day to prevent menopause diabetes, blood sugar spikes, and valleys that can impact mood (if you have kids, you know how being hungry can effect emotions).
 Also, consider reducing foods that stimulate energy but come with a “crash” afterward, like sugar, refined carbohydrates, or caffeine.
 And cut back on anything that disrupts sleep, like alcohol or eating too late.

-Jessica loves this question because exercise can be such a potent de-stressor.
+Jessica loves this question because exercise during menopause can be such a potent de-stressor.
 But, she emphasizes, the type of exercise that is most helpful for stress is the exercise you do and enjoy doing.
 Restorative exercise like yoga, walking, or stretching can be particularly helpful for calming the mind, while more intense cardio can be helpful for “getting the yayas” out.

-Not just more emotion, but more difficulty regulating emotion generally is, as Coach Katie says, totally normal, even if it’s exacerbated by the challenges of 2020.
+Not just more emotion, but more difficulty regulating emotion generally is, as Katie says, totally normal, even if it’s exacerbated by the challenges of 2020.
 One way to try to regain control is by figuring out where the emotional response is coming from: is it hormonal?
 Is it the stress of having kids at home rather than at school?
 Is it because you haven’t been able to go to your gym?
 If you can figure out the trigger, you have a better chance of finding a solution to match.
 Understand that triggers and coping techniques will vary widely from person to person.